 Affirmative action includes efforts by employers to remedy past discrimination in the workplace or an industry by making a special effort to hire women or members of certain minority groups.
-Most private employers are not required to conduct affirmative action, and in fact, may violate the law by doing so.
-Government employers and contractors, in contrast, are often required by law to institute affirmative action programs.
+Government employers and contractors are often required by law to institute affirmative action programs.

 At-will employment defines the employment relationship in many states.
 Under this approach, the employer and employee both may terminate the employment relationship for any reason or no reason at all, just so long as the reason is not illegal or otherwise prohibited by law, such as discrimination.
 Without an express or implied agreement of employment, employees are usually considered at-will.

 Bona fide occupational qualification (BFOQ) is a job requirement, such as a specified age or sex, or the ability to lift a certain weight, that is potentially illegal because it excludes a protected class of people, but which is proven to be in good faith and legal under the circumstances.
 The successful use of a BFOQ defense is rare.